MMS School Community Council Bylaws

 3. Council leadership will be elected in the first meeting of the new school year.
 Leadership positions include:

 a.
-Chair: Conducts meetings, coordinates with school leadership and performs other duties as outlined in the CSD policy and state statute.
+Chair: Conducts meetings, creates agenda with principal input, coordinates with school leadership and performs other duties as outlined in the CSD policy and state statute.
 The chair must be a parent.

 b.
 Vice-chair: Works with the chair and may conduct meetings or perform other duties at the request of the chair.
 The vice-chair may be a parent member or an employee member of the council.